Updated 18 August, 2021

-Why do millennials switch jobs so often?
+Why do those young people switch jobs so often?
 There are many reasons for that, however, there is one reason which looks especially dangerous — millennials are not engaged in their jobs.
 According to the statistics, the majority of millennial employees plan to leave their current companies by 2020.
 In 2015, about 50% of American employees were not engaged.
-Obviously, many companies don't want to accept such a situation, which is a reason why they introduce new strategies of corporate training, and eLearning offers countless opportunities for any organization that wants to train and to engage its workforce at the same time.
+Obviously, many companies don't want to accept such a situation, which is a reason why they introduce new strategies of corporate training,and custom elearning solutions. eLearning offers countless opportunities for any organization that wants to train and to engage its workforce at the same time.

 This is the biggest generation since baby boomers, and their share in the American workforce steadily increased over the last 20 years.
 They work differently than other employees.
 Although they rely on technologies and can find answers to even the most complicated questions by using Wikipedia and Google, the social factor is also very important to them, especially when it comes to digital communication.
 They are creative and not afraid of tackling extraordinary problems, searching for creative solutions.

 First of all, they demand advanced technologies.
-Millennials' dependency on technologies has already become a sort of cliché, yet being the undeniable truth.
+Youths' dependency on technologies has already become a sort of cliché, yet being the undeniable truth.
 Instead of talking personally, they prefer to write text messages, which are quicker and allow them to get more information during a limited period of time.
 They don't want to sit still for hours, digging through lots of details.
-That's where eLearning comes in handy.
+That's where eLearning and and e training solutions comes in handy.
 These employees learn faster if they can access training materials through their smartphones and learn small amounts of new information on-the-go.

-Millennials also want to learn at their own pace.
+These young people also want to learn at their own pace.
 The same applies to work as well: They want to use their time productively and choose remote work over the standard office employment models.
-For millennials, work is an integral part of their everyday lives, and if they like their job, they are willing to devote more time to work.
-They don't want their productivity to be measured by the amount of time they were sitting in the classroom.
-Thus, companies need to improve their training tactics focusing on flexibility and accessibility.
+For them, work is an integral part of their everyday lives, and if they like their job, they are willing to devote more time to work.
+They don't want their productivity to be measured by the amount of time they are sitting in the classroom.
+Thus, companies need to improve their training tactics and come up with e learning business solutions focused on flexibility and accessibility.

 Related article: How Digital Technology has Changed Modern Education

-Millennials are also looking for instant rewards.
+The youth is also looking for instant rewards.
 They need to feel a sense of accomplishment, which motivates them to keep learning and to demonstrate better results.
 In this case, gamification is a great approach that allows them to receive virtual rewards, like points, badges, or currencies.
 Unlike traditional learning methods, active learning doesn't make them bored.
-In addition, the use of multimedia, gamification, virtual and augmented reality technologies allows them to learn small amounts of information fast, involving visual images and encouraging collaboration with the colleagues.
+In addition, the use of multimedia, gamification, virtual and augmented reality technologies allows them to learn small amounts of information fast, involving visual images and encouraging collaboration with their colleagues.

 Related article: How Much Does it Cost to Develop a New eLearning Solution

-How to design corporate eLearning solutions to train millennials
+How to design corporate eLearning solutions to train youth

 1. Focus on multimedia